How we fund

 Open Society offers a range of fellowships, reflecting the variety of our work—from funding for individuals who have worked in public service in the United States to allow them to develop innovative policy solutions, to providing opportunities for new migrants to engage with local government in their host communities in Europe.

 View open fellowships

 Social Impact Investing

-We make private sector investments through the Economic Justice Program’s investment vehicle—the Soros Economic Development Fund—to yield social impact.
+We make private sector investments through our social impact investment arm, the Soros Economic Development Fund, to yield social impact.